-A couple of days after I arrived, while I was still recuperating, I received a phone call from my father, who said, “I hear you’re not well – I bet you’re not as bad as me!”
+A couple of days after I arrived, while I was still recuperating, I received a phone call from my father.
+“I hear you’re not well,” he said.
+“I bet you’re not as bad as me!”
 There was something almost bragging about the tone of his voice, but also something else which I realised after must have been fear.
-He’d been admitted to hospital in Tunbridge Wells, where he lived, and initially diagnosed with jaundice, but then the doctors realised he had a cancer in his pancreas.
+He’d been admitted to hospital in Tunbridge Wells, where he lived, and initially diagnosed with jaundice.
+But then the doctors realised he had a cancer in his pancreas.

 For many years I believed I was a very grave disappointment to my father.
 Now I’m not so sure.
 I don’t think he was so seriously disappointed in me, because I’m not sure that he was particularly interested in having a son in the first place.
 It’s not entirely impossible that he married and had children because he wanted to prove to himself, to his friends, to his father, that he could.